-The CYRF69213 clock selection circuitry allows the selection of independent clocks for the CPU, USB, Interval Timers, and Capture Timers.
+The CYRF69313 clock selection circuitry allows the selection of independent clocks for the CPU, USB, Interval Timers, and Capture Timers.

-The CPU clock, CPUCLK, can be sourced from the external crystal oscillator or the Internal 24-MHz Oscillator.
-The selected clock source can optionally be divided by 2^n where n is 0-5,7 (see Table 38).
+The CPU clock, CPUCLK, can be sourced from the Internal 24 MHz Oscillator.
+This clock source can optionally be divided by 2^n where n is 0-5,7 (see Table 35 on page 29).

-USBCLK, which must be 12 MHz for the USB SIE to function properly, can be sourced by the Internal 24-MHz Oscillator or the external crystal oscillator.
-An optional divide-by-two allows the use of the 24-MHz source.
+USBCLK, which must be 12 MHz for the USB SIE to function properly, can be sourced by the Internal 24 MHz Oscillator.
+An optional divide-by-two allows the use of the 24 MHz source.

-The Interval Timer clock (ITMRCLK), can be sourced from the external crystal oscillator, the Internal 24-MHz Oscillator, the

-Internal 32-KHz Low-power Oscillator, except when in sleep mode, or from the timer capture clock (TCAPCLK).
+The Interval Timer clock (ITMRCLK), can be sourced from the Internal 24 MHz Oscillator, the Internal 32 kHz Low power Oscillator, except when in sleep mode, or from the timer capture clock (TCAPCLK).
 A programmable prescaler of 1, 2, 3, 4 then divides the selected source.

-The Timer Capture clock (TCAPCLK) can be sourced from the external crystal oscillator, Internal 24-MHz Oscillator, or the Internal 32-KHz Low-power Oscillator except when in sleep mode.
+The Timer Capture clock (TCAPCLK) can be sourced from the Internal 24 MHz Oscillator, or the Internal 32 kHz Low power Oscillator except when in sleep mode.

-When it is not being used by the external crystal oscillator, the CLKOUT pin can be driven from one of many sources.
+The CLKOUT pin (P0.1) can be driven from one of many sources.
 This is used for test and can also be used in some applications.